Community Coexistence Training

 Car fuel and

-Laikipia’s commercial ranches and conservancies are particularly important for lions; supporting almost 80% of the population and replenishing numbers in the surrounding communities, where conflict is often higher.
-While the pastoral communities support lower densities of lions, lion-human coexistence in these areas is critical for ensuring landscape-scale connectivity and securing stable populations inside the commercial ranches, conservancies and reserves.
+The Laikipia-Samburu ecosystem is of global conservation significance for populations of black rhino, elephant, wild dog, Grevy’s zebra, Rüppell’s vultures, as well as Kenya’s 3rd largest lion population.
+These threatened species share the semi-arid landscape with people and livestock.
+Lions are normally the hardest of all the large carnivores for people to share the landscape with, but the region supports an estimated 250-300 individuals.
+The region is also a stronghold for critically endangered vultures.
+Laikipia’s commercial ranches and conservancies are particularly important for lions; supporting almost 80% of the population and replenishing numbers in the surrounding communities, where conflict is higher.
+The pastoral communities support lower densities of lions, but lion-human coexistence in these areas is critical for preventing retaliatory poisonings, while simultaneously ensuring landscape-scale connectivity and lion populations remain stable inside the commercial ranches, conservancies and reserves.